NaturalIntelligence/nimn-spec/README.md

 When we communicate between servers or clients, half of the bandwidth is utilized by metadata. *Nimn data is dense form of data where field level information is kept separate from actual data.*  In brief, it can be understood as **schema aware compressed** form.

+## Benefits and loss

+### Benefits

+* Size of the data is reduced by more than 60%.
+Hence less disk space and network bandwidth is required.
+You may ignore compression.
+* Defined schema can speed up processing of data.

+### Loss

+* Everytime you change object structure, schema need to be updated.
+So you need to maintain schema for every version and data should have the schema version.
+* Dynamic object structure are not supported.
+* You need to maintain the order of keys in an object.

 ### MIME type

 [application/vnd.nimn](https://www.iana.org/assignments/media-types/application/vnd.nimn) , application/nimn (used by some applications)